About the National Provider Identifier (NPI)

 Obtaining the NPI Database

-Review CarePrecise Complete for the full NPI database, with added data from related federal healthcare provider databases.
+Review CarePrecise Complete for the full NPI database, with all of the data from the NPPES database, plus added data from related federal healthcare provider databases.

 CarePrecise Gold and CarePrecise Platinum both offer the complete database, plus special tools for segmenting providers by specialty, geographic radius, wealth, urban/rural, and other parameters.
 Platinum contains additional extended data.